Table of Contents

 You will be vested in the VSTRS upon the attainment of five (5) years of creditable service.

-The definition of "Teacher" shall mean any licensed teacher, principal, supervisor, superintendent or any professional licensed by the state board of education regularly employed for the full normal working time for his or her position in a public day school within the state, or in any school or teacher-training institution located within the state, controlled by the state board of education, and supported wholly by the state; or any teacher, principal, supervisor, superintendent or any professional regularly employed for the full normal working time for his or her position in any nonsectarian independent school which serves as a high school for the town or city in which the same is located, provided such school is not conducted for personal profit.
-It shall also mean any person employed in a teaching capacity in certain public independent schools designated for such purposes by the board of trustees in accordance with section 1935 of Title 16.
-In all cases of doubt the board of trustees, herein defined, shall determine whether any person is a teacher as defined in this chapter.
+The definition of "Teacher" shall mean any licensed teacher, principal, supervisor, superintendent, or any professional licensed by the Vermont Standards Board for Professional Educators who is regularly employed, or otherwise contracted if following retirement, for the full normal working time for his or her position in a public day school or school district within the State, or in any school or teacher-training institution located within the State, controlled by the State Board of Education, and supported wholly by the State; or in certain public independent schools designated for such purposes by the Board in accordance with section 1935 of this title.
+In all cases of doubt, the Board shall determine whether any person is a teacher as defined in this chapter.
 It shall not mean a person who is teaching with an emergency license.

 Enrollment is mandatory and you must be enrolled in the VSTRS as soon as you meet the eligibility requirement, previously described, regardless of any probationary period your employer may have.
 Your employer will notify the system of your employment with their quarterly employment and wage report.
 You will be sent notification of your enrollment and a designation of beneficiary form, and asked to submit the beneficiary form to the VSTRS as soon as possible.

 A beneficiary(ies) is the person(s) to whom you want your accumulated contributions plus interest to be refunded and/or any available death benefits to be paid to if you die before retirement.
 However, a death-in-service benefit is only payable to your designated dependent beneficiary.